Discovery-led project re-designing subscription experience for new user behaviour patterns.

 40

-growth in user conversion
+Growth in user conversion

 by aligning subscription model to mainstream user drivers & behaviour patterns to alleviate barriers.